kevinding0218/InterviewDocuments/Q and A/Interview - Javascript.md

 - Browser initiates a TCP connection with the server.
 	- In order to transfer data packets between your computer(client) and the server, it is important to have a TCP connection established.
 	- This connection is established using a process called the TCP/IP three-way handshake.
 This is a three step process where the client and the server exchange SYN(synchronize) and ACK(acknowledge) messages to establish a connection.
 		- Client machine sends a SYN packet to the server over the internet asking if it is open for new connections.
+		- If the server has open ports that can accept and initiate new connections, it’ll respond with an ACKnowledgment of the SYN packet using a SYN/ACK packet.
+		- The client will receive the SYN/ACK packet from the server and will acknowledge it by sending an ACK packet.
+		- Then a TCP connection is established for data transmission
+- The browser sends an HTTP request to the web server
+	- The browser will send a GET request asking for maps.google.com web page.
+	- If you’re entering credentials or submitting a form this could be a POST request.
+	- This request will also contain additional information such as browser identification (_User-Agent_ header), types of requests that it will accept (_Accept_ header), and connection headers asking it to keep the TCP connection alive for additional requests.
+	- It will also pass information taken from cookies the browser has in store for this domain.
+- The server handles the request and sends back a response.
 -
 [Jqeury related 1](https://www.toptal.com/jquery/interview-questions)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTIwMTMxNTI4XX0=
+eyJoaXN0b3J5IjpbLTEzNzUyMTg1MDddfQ==
 -->